 What is a credit score?

 Your credit score is a number that describes how likely you are to repay a loan.It defines your credit worthiness and is a summary of your credit history.
 Lenders will use this number to see what shape you are in before deciding if to loan you money.Your credit history is made up of all your past credit activity and anything recorded stays on there for 6 years.
-The higher your credit score the more likely they are to grant you credit.
+The higher your credit score the more likely lenders are to grant you credit.
 So in this case, the bigger the better!

 Why your credit score is important